High School Students

-All DWU students are issued an ID number.
-This number will be mailed to you once your registration has been approved.
-Your User ID number is needed to login to TigerNet, our online course management system, for course access.
+All DWU students are issued an ID number and username.
+The ID number, Username and password will be mailed to you once your registration has been approved.

 TigerNet is located at https://tigernet.dwu.edu/ics

-Grades and student account information are also available by logging into TigerNet.
+Course content, grades and student account information are available by logging into TigerNet.

-All students taking DWU courses are issued a DWU e-mail address.
-All official college communication is done through the DWU e-mail.
-Your username and password will be sent to you once your registration is approved
+All students taking DWU courses are issued a DWU email address.
+All official college communication is done through the DWU email.

 Computer Assistance (IT Department)

-For additional computer assistance contact the Helpdesk at firstname.lastname@example.org
+For assistance with TigerNet and email problems please contact the DWU Helpdesk at (605) 995-2697 firstname.lastname@example.org

 Students may not attend class or receive credit unless they have registered before the end of the add/drop period and have finalized their registration with the business office.
 Registrations will not be accepted after the official ending of the add/drop period.